Favourite art supplies

 Powertex textured art supplies

 If you’ve been around here a while you will know that I’ve been using Powertex products for years to create textured art, crafts and sculpture.
-I’m a certified tutor in many of the products and some I really love to use in my own art.
-Here are my favourites with blog links for more information.
+Here are my favourites with blog links if you’d like to know more.

 Powertex Universal Medium in Bronze and Terracotta for building sculpture or using as a base colour.